How to Develop the Skills You Need to Become a Top Educator

 Cultivating Relationships

-If you're planning on becoming an educator, completing your teaching certification and taking Praxis exams are essential parts of your preparation.
+If you're planning on becoming an educator, taking the Praxis exams and completing your teaching certification are essential parts of your preparation.
 However, you should also assess your ability to form strong relationships with other people.
-If students know that their teachers care about their health, safety, and emotional well-being, this provides a better platform for focusing on schoolwork and following directions.
-Educators who show genuine interest and empathy for their students will find it easier to motivate them.
+If students know that their teachers care about their health, safety, and emotional well-being, trust is established and students are able to focus on schoolwork and engage in learning.
+Educators who show genuine interest and empathy for their students create classrooms that allow students to thrive.

 Communication and Conflict Resolution